-At Essex, the techniques we use to model and manipulate data guide the political, financial and social decisions that shape our modern society and are the basis of growth of the economy and success of businesses.
+At Essex, the techniques we use to model and manipulate data guide the political, financial and social decisions that shape our modern society and are the basis of economy growth and business success.

 The course introduces you to programming with the R language and as well as text analytics.
 Relational databases and SQL are developed and used for relevant applications from humanities, life sciences, linguistics, marketing and social science.
 The course encourages statistical thinking by data visualisations and guides you to develop your creativity within a scientific framework.